Your Student Experience

 - Class archives offer the flexibility of repeat viewings

-In some cases, you can also add-on an Intensive Review Program (IRP).
-These are 2.5 days of comprehensive material review with an expert instructor to prepare you for your course exam.
+In some cases, you can also add-on an Intensive Review Program (IRP) to your course selection.
+IRPs are 2.5 days of comprehensive material review with an expert instructor to prepare you for your course exam.
 Study before you arrive, participate in an intensive, two day review of the course topics, then take your exam onsite.
 These programs are increasingly popular and effective ways to combine the best of both worlds: self-study and expert review.

 When enrolling in an IRP, please be aware that these programs require a minimum number of participants in order to be held as scheduled.
 We will confirm that your program will occur as scheduled three weeks before the start of class.
 Do not make travel arrangements until you receive a confirmation email three weeks before the start date.